gb2412/freddie-cli/README.md

 ## OOM Errors
 Freddie Mac's Single Family Loan-Level Dataset is probably the largest source of mortgage origination and performance data available online.
-This makes it a really valuable resource, but due to its size, you may experience out-of-memory errors when working with it.
+This makes it a valuable resource, but due to its size, you may experience out-of-memory errors when working with it.
 **freddie-cli** has been designed to run on a standard laptop with 16GB of RAM, but some configurations need to be tweaked to avoid OOM errors.

 | Field | Tips |